 Cerebral Palsy (CP) is a non progressive disorder of the brain that leads to inability in performing movements due to lack of muscle co-ordination or excessive tightness of the muscles.
 Cerebral Palsy symptoms are mainly characterized by muscle spasticity, muscle weakness, uncontrolled movements, impaired mobility, speech problems and challenges in dressing, bathing and other activities depending on the area of the brain affected.
 As such Cerebral Palsy causes could be attributed to factors before birth, at the time of birth, during birth or during early childhood.
 Conventional treatment for cerebral palsy focuses on addressing the symptoms and revolves around the use of drugs, rehabilitation and surgical procedures.
 With the revolution in the field of medicine, has evolved the field of stem cells offering a new hope for cerebral palsy patients.
 Stem cell therapy for Cerebral Palsy has emerged as an up and coming treatment option for the affected individuals with promising results.

-Cerebral Palsy – An Overview
+What Type of Disease is Cerebral Palsy – An Overview

 Cerebral Palsy is a leading cause of childhood disabilities.
 CP is known to affect 2/1000 live births.
 In India 3 in every 1000 births are diagnosed with cerebral palsy.